Your event is on the calendar and people are coming! How do you get them to actually show up?

 - If you have a leadership team, this is a great time for them to step up and help show your community’s values.

-Celebrate every Meetup, no matter who turns up
+Celebrate every Meetup event, no matter who turns up

 - Share photos afterward to celebrate the cool things you did or the new stuff you learned.

-- Ask for ideas for the next activity and have another Meetup on the calendar for the newly-inspired to attend.
+- Ask for ideas for the next activity and have another event on the calendar for the newly-inspired to attend.